The Harvard Inklings: A Faculty Small Group Experiment

 It is awesome and amazing to me that God would bring us to Harvard for this season of our professional lives so that we might be more useful to each other.
 What if you could share an inkling of an idea at lunch, and then get great feedback from fellow Christian scholars whose diversity, intelligence, and Christlikeness provide you with a distinctive and new way of thinking about an idea?

 A faculty friend shares an “inkling” of an idea that they have for a paper, project, grant, talk, or something that is central to their work.

 Recently, faculty have volunteered to lead conversations that focused our discussion around an organizing question/topic that has been pertinent to group members.
 Here are a few favorite recent topics:

 Last Lecture: How do we give a last lecture and signal our faith in Christ?
 3 loves – family, economics, and God (see Mark’s slides).

 Celebrity Culture: How do we address celebrity culture?
 From David French’s, The Crisis of Christian Celebrity, don’t trust your virtue and don’t believe you’ve earned your success… peer review your life!

-2020 Election & Talking to Students: How do we talk to our students before and after the 2020 presidential election?
+Political Matters & Talking to Students: How do we talk to our students before or after an election?
 A brother who is a political scientist led us through a bible study of Mark 12 based on a Tim Keller sermon.